kmsmith137/ch_frb_l1/doc/install.md

 - jsoncpp (https://github.com/open-source-parsers/jsoncpp)

-  On osx, you can probably install with: `brew install jsoncpp`
+  In CentOS, you can probably install with `yum install jsoncpp-devel`

-  In linux, you can probably install with `yum install jsoncpp-devel`
+  In osx, you can probably install with: `brew install jsoncpp`

   Building jsoncpp from scratch is a pain, but the following procedure worked for me:
   ```